umutphp/laravel-model-recommendation/README.md

 ```

 For these functions (generateRecommendations() and getRecommendations()) to be executed correctly, you should implement the four functions described in [Add The Trait And Interface To The Model](#add-the-trait-and-interface-to-the-model) section.
 Following use cases may help you understand the functions.

+### Glosary

+* Data Table: The table that stores the occurance (mosprobably with the ID of the model) of the models.
+Please look at the use cases for the example tables.
+* Group Field: The field of the table that defines the co-occurance of the models.
+* Data Field: The field that identifies the models.

 ### Use Case 1